 - Avoid saturated fats (found mostly in animal products and tropical plant oils) and trans fatty acids (found in hydrogenated fats and many commercial products and fast foods).
 Choose unsaturated fats (particularly omega-3 fatty acids found in vegetable [olive, canola] and fish oils).
 For dairy products, choose nonfat or low fat over whole fat.

 - For proteins, choose fish, poultry, and beans instead of red meat.

 - Fish is particularly heart protective.
 It contains the omega-3 fatty acids docosahexaenoic (DHA) and eicosapentaenoic (EPA), which have significant benefits for the heart, particularly for lowering triglyceride levels.
-Recent studies have questioned whether fish oil supplements provide the same benefits as fish.
+Fish oil supplements do not generally provide the same benefits as fish.